santuario/umba-example/README.md

 LogisticRegression | 178.059815  | 11.571758 | 0.440469 | 0.635866
 RandomForestClassifier | 138.679052  | 2.925852 | 0.426903 | 0.810615

-The chosen model had the characteristic of having the highest F1 Score and shortest training time as shown in the following graph:
+The model **Linear SVC** was choosen because it had the highest F1 Score and shortest training time as shown in the following graph:

 ![Trackstreet Web](./images/Trackstreet_Graphs_3.png)